431 (Supersedes those portions of Director's Order 98

 J. Copies of purchase orders; receipts for labor, materials, and supplies; and any additional information necessary to accurately account for expenditures made to complete the habitat improvement work for each project.

 K. A breakout of expenditures by funding source, if a project is funded in part by other than 1121-HR funds.

 For information on the content of this chapter, contact the Division of Fish and Wildlife Management and Habitat Restoration.
-For more information about this Web site, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information about this Web site, contact Krista Bibb, in the Division of Policy and Directives Management.